 Half shut your eyes until the faces turn into blobs.
 Well, even more like blobs than they are already.
 Given good eyesight, you won't need a degree in physiognomy to pick out who's feeling blue, who's seeing red and who's going a little green.
 Sunny-Smile and White-With-Fright should present few obstacles.
 Admittedly Surprise is a difficult one, but you can't have everything.
 (I've never quite understood why the exception proves the rule, but it's a good excuse.)

 Without colour you can see below that each face contains only the features that most express the emotion it represents.
 Or rather, that I feel most express it.
 If you don't agree, good.
-That means you'll reach for a bit of paper and start doodling yourself.
+That means you'll reach for a bit of paper or a tablet and start doodling yourself.
 In no time at all you'll be involved in a revealing and fascinating game.

 If you don't think you can draw, bear in mind that there are two kinds of drawing.
 And you only need to learn one of them.
 You've been able to do symbol drawing ever since you could hold a crayon.